 ...every city and municipality has its own bylaws about where you can ride your ATV, so you need to check before hitting the trails.
 Some communities do not allow ATVs anywhere within their jurisdiction?

-...the number of people injured while using all-terrain vehicles (ATVs) has gone up dramatically in the past five years?
+...the number of people injured while using all-terrain vehicles (ATVs) has gone up dramatically over the years?